 The base salary for the President and Chief Executive Officer of the Company is approved by the Board of Directors, excluding the President and Chief Executive Officer, based on the recommendation of the Compensation Committee.
-In making determinations regarding compensation for the President and Chief Executive Officer for 2019, the Compensation Committee evaluated the performance of Mr. Milleson based on the Company's financial performance, achievements in implementing the Company's long-term strategy, and the personal observations of his performance by the members of the Board of Directors.
+In making determinations regarding compensation for the President and Chief Executive Officer for 2020, the Compensation Committee evaluated the performance of Mr. Lorey based on the Company's financial performance, achievements in implementing the Company's long-term strategy, and the personal observations of his performance by the members of the Board of Directors.
 No particular weight was given to any particular aspects of the performance of the Chief Executive Officer.
-Mr. Lorey's base salary was determined primarily based on an evaluation of peer companies and his offer of employment in connection with his recruitment.

 Base salaries for executive officers other than the President and Chief Executive Officer are approved by the Compensation Committee based on the recommendation of the President and Chief Executive Officer.
-In making base salary determinations for 2019, the President and Chief Executive Officer evaluated the performance of the executive officers based on the Company's financial performance, achievements in implementing the Company's long-term strategy, and the personal observations of the executive officers' performance by the Chief Executive Officer.
+In making base salary determinations for 2020, the President and Chief Executive Officer evaluated the performance of the executive officers based on the Company's financial performance, achievements in implementing the Company's long-term strategy, and the personal observations of the executive officers' performance by the Chief Executive Officer.
 The President and Chief Executive Officer also reviews the salary survey prepared by the Virginia Bankers Association.
 No particular weight was given to any particular aspects of the performance of the executive officers.

-Annual Incentive Bonus: In 2019, the Compensation Committee approved performance metrics under our Management Incentive Plan (MIP), which sets the target level of executive cash incentives as a percentage of base salary, as further described below, at December 31, 2019.
+Annual Incentive Bonus: In 2020, the Compensation Committee approved performance metrics under our Management Incentive Plan (MIP), which sets the target level of executive cash incentives as a percentage of base salary, as further described below, at December 31, 2020.
 Each of the named executive officers participates in the Management Incentive Plan.